 The first of the winter months is here, bringing with it the shortest day of the year.
-With colder temperatures and less daylight hours, this is a month often best spent cosying inside, dreaming about your New Year gardening plans.
+With colder temperatures and less daylight hours, this is a month often best spent cosying inside, enjoying your December garden, and dreaming about your New Year gardening plans.

 There are, however, plants to enjoy outside and inside the home plus delicious vegetables to harvest for warming soups and casseroles.

-Gardening is as much about appreciating the beautiful now as planning and planting for the future.
-Enjoy these plants in your garden and home this month:
+Winter gardening is as much about appreciating the beautiful now as planning and planting for the future.
+Enjoy these plants in your December garden and home:

 - Cyclamen – both the showy, bedding varieties and the hardy perennial types, like garden jewels

 - Winter-flowering Hellebore varieties, like Helleborus niger HGC ‘Wintergold’, Helleborus x ericsmithii HGC ‘Shooting Star’ and Helleborus x ballardiae HGC ‘Merlin’